-- Maximise the weight that can be lifted i.e. maximise performance.
+- Maximize the weight that can be lifted i.e. maximize performance.

-- Maximise the work required by the muscles (positive/adaptive stress).
+- Maximize the work required by the muscles (positive/adaptive stress).

-- Minimise the negative/maladaptive stress placed on the supporting structures.
+- Minimize the negative/maladaptive stress placed on the supporting structures.

 Building strength is a balance between these three points and the importance of each depends on your goals.

 If you perform a full-depth squat (ass to grass), it will maximize muscular effort, but will also place more stress on the knees and reduce the amount of weight you can lift compared to a parallel squat.